arduino/docs-content/content/arduino-cloud/06.features/08.iot-cloud-historical-data/iot-cloud-historical-data.md

 ### Downloading Historical Data

-First, to download historical data navigate into one of your dashboards on the [Arduino IoT Cloud](https://create.arduino.cc/iot/dashboards).
+First, to download historical data navigate into one of your dashboards on the [Arduino Cloud](app.arduino.cc/dashboards).

 ![Arduino cloud dashboard.](assets/cloud-historical-data-dashboard.png)